UCLA-Creative-Labs/cl-rfcs/text/0021-internal-data-monitoring.md

 and see a general overview of the project data.
 The first main add on to this version would be an interface that allows the user to select a certain time frame to view, or other various options such as looking solely at iOS or game development projects and their statistics.
-The second main addition to the barebones version would be a monitoring platform for both Creative Labs social media interactions and main website traffic.
+Future additions to the barebones version would be a monitoring platform for both Creative Labs social media interactions and main website traffic.

 ## FAQ